-If you arrive at the dealer to find that your supplier hasn’t made contact with them, we strongly recommend that you speak to your supplying contact directly and with urgency.
+If you arrive at the dealer to find that your supplier hasn’t made contact with them, we strongly recommend that you speak to your supplier directly and with urgency.

-If all the above sounds like hassle, remember that in the majority of cases an online car purchase goes without a hitch, and is well worth considering for its convenience, huge range of choice and often a significant cost saving.
+If all the above sounds like hassle, remember that in the majority of cases an online car purchase goes without a hitch, and is well worth considering for its convenience, huge range of choice and often significant savings.

 Does the car have unpaid finance?

 We strongly recommend paying for a vehicle history check on any car you’re planning to buy.
 HPI and Experian are two of the biggest names that do this, although others are available.

 These checks will tell you whether the car has ever been declared an insurance write-off or recorded as stolen and whether there’s any unpaid finance outstanding against it.

 Unpaid finance means the car isn’t wholly owned by the seller.
 If the finance isn’t fully settled before you take ownership, it means that the seller wasn’t legally entitled to sell it.
 There’s a possibility the car could later be seized from you by debt collectors operating on behalf of the debtee (usually a bank or finance company).

 Dealers are responsible for ensuring this settlement is made before the car is transferred to a new keeper.
 A private seller is also committing an offence if they knowingly sell a car with outstanding finance.